 In the digital era, the BBC finds itself competing for people’s attention against the power of hugely wealthy global corporations.
 With only modest budgets, the BBC needs to remain visible, relevant and loved by audiences.

 A particular challenge at the moment is that of competing for the attention of younger people aged 16 – 34.
 There has been a noticeable drop-off in the size of this audience over the last few years.
 The BBC knows that its connection to this group is vital for the future.

 One approach to this challenge is to provide new forms of value that are outside the remit of commercial operators: distinct new services, that will both fulfil the BBC’s public service mission, and gain the attention of audiences.

-Desk Research / Interview / User segmentation / Persona making / User Journey Map / Stakeholder workshop / Offline survey
+Discovery Desk Research / User Interview / User segmentation / Persona / User Journey Map / Stakeholder workshop / Offline survey

 Another feature is to interact with people around them which transform user from passive news consumer to active user.
 Although people discuss any topics on the internet, it tends to be less productive due to lack of physicality and information, and we need to elaborate the discussion as meaningful and critical in order to make good democratic society which BBC is one of the important facilitator in the UK.

 News habit checker allows user to check user-itself what kind of contents, news sources, comments is consumed to understand how own opinion is shaped by news consumption and it would give opportunities to users to think critically if the source is very narrow stance.

 - Social media is the main platforms for reading news and prefered platform .